carpentries-incubator/python-business/_episodes/09-crisp.md

 ---

 ## CRISP-DM

-Cross-industry standard process for data mining, known as CRISP-DM, is an open standard process model that describes common approaches used by data mining experts.
-It is one of the most widely-used analytics models.
-The CRISP-DM model consists of six steps:
+There are lot of proceduralizations of data analytics and data mining which have been devised; of these we consider one of the most useful standards to be CRISP-DM.
+The CRISP-DM is a cross-industry process model which describes common approaches used by data mining experts.

 - **Business Understanding**
 - **Data Understanding**
 - **Data Preparation**